openedx/edx-documentation/en_us/open_edx_release_notes/source/nutmeg.rst

 * When an XBlock fails to render, the user will now see an error message "An unexpected error occurred.
 Please click the button below to refresh the page."
 * RTL languages are now supported
-* Support for the experimental Discussions MFE was added
+* Support for the pre-alpha Discussions MFE was added

 Account Micro-frontend (MFE)